Growth rates for the H\"older coefficients of the linear stochastic fractional heat equation with rough dependence in space: Introduction and main results

 \end{proposition}

-Note that when $\alpha=2$, the estimates in the above theorems and propositions reduce to those obtained by Hu and Wang \cite{HW2022} for the stochastic heat equation with rough noise.
+Note that when $\alpha=2$, the above estimates reduce to those obtained by Hu and Wang \cite{HW2022} for the stochastic heat equation with rough noise.

-The paper is structured as follows.
+The remainder of the paper is organized as follows.
 In Section 2, we review foundational properties of solutions and establish sharp moment bounds.
-In Section 3, we present the proofs of the main results, while technical lemmas are deferred to the Appendix for completeness.
+In Section 3, we present the proofs of the main results, while technical lemmas are provided in the appendix.